 Erik Zabel was nicknamed 'Mr San Remo' during his career because he won it four times on the legendary Via Roma finish.
 He also finished second on two occasions and in 2004 was beaten by Oscar Freire after raising his arms in celebration before crossing the line.

 Fabian Cancellara was the last rider to win alone after accelerating away after the descent of the Poggio, while Mark Cavendish produced one of the greatest sprints ever seen at Milan-San Remo to win in 2009.
 In 2010 Oscar Freire won his third Milan-San Remo with a perfect sprint that distanced Tom Boonen and Alessandro Petacchi and was followed by two Australian wins as first Matt Goss (HTC) and then Simon Gerrans (Orica-GreenEdge) tasted victory.

-While the final route for the 2014 edition is still undecided, enjoy the photo gallery by clicking here to relive some of the most memorable images of the sport.
+Enjoy the photo gallery by clicking or swiping through the images above and relive some of the most memorable images of the sport.